 Intellectual property on the net is defined as: software, patents, books, videos, music, photographs, trademarks, fictional characters, copyrights and Web Pages.
 Protect your web site and the information there.

-copyrights don't apply to ideas or ways of doing things.
+Keep in mind copyrights don't apply to ideas or ways of doing things.
 Probably the best example of this is clumping cat litter.
 The guy who invented clumping cat litter just had a good idea that he couldn't protect.
 Pet supply companies called down to research and development and asked how many formulas they could use to make clumping cat litter.
 Answer: maybe 10,000 different kinds of ingredients and formulas.

 101. Don't Forget The Kids